 The venue is the unique and beautiful Bath Assembly Rooms, and as a UNESCO World Heritage City, Bath is a great location to showcase the impact that the hospitality sector and supply chains have on the future of our planet, people and their livelihoods.

 The Assembly Rooms have been in existence since 1771 and despite a turbulent history since Georgian times, is still used for assembly and meetings as was the original intended purpose.
 Jane Austen features The Assembly Rooms in several of her novels and Charles Dickens gave public readings in this building.

 In 1950, the American government requested to buy The Assembly Rooms Chandeliers, the finest set of 18th Century Chandeliers in the world, for the White House.
 Fortunately, this was never agreed and the Whitefriars chandeliers are still in-situ today.

-By joining us at The Sustainability Symposium on October 10th, you will be able reflect on the history of this unique building under these stunning chandeliers, while listening and thinking about the responsibility we all hold for the future.
+By joining us at The Sustainability Symposium, you will be able reflect on the history of this unique building under these stunning chandeliers, while listening and thinking about the responsibility we all hold for the future.